gnivil/SQLAlchemy/README.md

 from sqlalchemy import create_engine, func, inspect, distinct
 ```

-* Use SQLAlchemy create_engine to connect to your sqlite database.
+* Used SQLAlchemy create_engine to connect to sqlite database
 ```python
 # create engine to hawaii.sqlite
 engine = create_engine('sqlite:///Resources/hawaii.sqlite')
 ```

-* Use SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.
+* Used SQLAlchemy automap_base() to reflect tables into classes and save a reference to those classes called Station and Measurement
 ```python
 # Reflect an existing database into a new model
 Base = automap_base()